-Note: We noticed a hissing or white noise sound in our earbuds when no audio was playing.
-There are also some online reports from users who had the same issue.
-While it may not affect every pair, it can be annoying over time.
-If you own these headphones, please let us know your experience in the discussions below.
+Note: We noticed a hissing or white noise in our earbuds when no audio played.
+Several users have also reported the same issue, and while it may not affect every pair, it can get annoying over time.
+If you've experienced this, please let us know in the forums.

 The Sony WF-C500 are decent for neutral sound.
-Out of the box, they have a very neutral sound profile suitable for a variety of genres. Ηowever, sibilants like S and T sounds are a bit dull.
-Also, our unit's right driver is noticeably more bass-heavy than the left and delivers a bit of extra thump and rumble to mixes.
-Like most in-ear headphones, they have a small, closed-off passive soundstage.
-On the plus side, they work with a good app that has a graphic EQ and presets.
+Out of the box, they have a very neutral sound profile suitable for various genres.
+However, sibilants like S and T sounds are a bit dull.
+Additionally, our unit's right driver is noticeably more bass-heavy than the left, delivering a bit of extra thump and rumble to mixes.
+On the plus side, their companion app has a graphic EQ and presets to let you customize the mix.

 The Sony WF-C500 are great for sports and fitness.
-They're very portable, have a long continuous battery life, and are decently stable, so they should stay in place during a run.
-They're also well-built and rated IPX4 for resistance against being splashed with water. Ηowever, they can fall out of your ears if you make more exaggerated movements.
+They're portable, have a long continuous battery life, and are decently stable, so they stay in place during moderate exercise.
+They're also well-built and rated IPX4 for resistance against water splashes.
+However, they're likely to fall out during a more intense workout.

 The Sony WF-C500 are satisfactory for office use.
-Despite not having an ANC feature, they block out a good amount of office-type noise, like chatting coworkers or the hum of an A/C unit.
-They also have a long, 12-hour continuous battery life, so you don't need to pause to recharge them during a 9-5 workday.
-Unfortunately, they don't have multi-device pairing, and the buttons on the earbuds can hurt your ears.
+Despite not having an ANC feature, they block out a lot of office-type noise, like chatty coworkers or the hum of an A/C unit.
+They also have a long continuous battery life, so they'll last a typical workday without recharging.
+Unfortunately, they don't have multi-device pairing, and using the buttons on the side of the buds can hurt your ears.

 The Sony WF-C500 are Βluetooth-only headphones.
-They're compatible with Βluetooth-enabled PCs but have high latency, so you may notice a delay if you use them to game.
+They're compatible with Βluetooth-enabled PCs but have high latency, so you may notice a delay if you use them for gaming.
 They also aren't compatible with PlayStation or Xbox consoles.

 The Sony WF-C500 are truly wireless headphones, and you can't use them wired.